 It's impossible for somebody to be on their toes all the time from all possible angles.

-And uh they they can either kill the person, wait for them to leave, or go and choose some other target.
+And they can either kill the person, wait for them to leave, or go and choose some other target.

 Yeah, John's absolutely right.

-And you know, part of the thing is that I was in the Navy for twelve years.
+And, you know, part of the thing is that I was in the Navy for 12 years.

-So, you know, coming out of that, getting back home, and then seeing all this unfold over the last few years, it was uh my kind of mind-boggling to me to think that since when have we flipped the switch to give up the accountability of our own safety.
+So, you know, coming out of that, getting back home and then seeing all this unfold over the last few years, it was kind of mind-boggling to me to think that since when have we flipped the switch to give up the accountability of our own safety?

 And again and again, we talk about how the main thing that we're doing is when something happens, regardless of what it is, we are asking people to respond with the appropriate tools.